ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 HTML documentation artifact to the `gh-pages`_ branch of the repository, see `enabling GitHub pages`_.

-Add the following workflow job to deploy development and stable documentation in an automated way.
+Add the following workflow job to deploy both development and stable documentation in an automated way.

 .. code-block:: yaml